Jesper Parnevik: Professional career

+PGA Tour

 Based in Florida, he joined the PGA Tour in the mid-90s, subsequently winning five events.
 His playing career also includes three Ryder Cup appearances (1997, 1999, and 2002) and two runner-up finishes in The Open (1994 and 1997).
 His career best world ranking of seventh, which he attained on 14 May 2000, was the highest world ranking achieved by a Swedish golfer until Henrik Stenson reached the top five in February 2007.

 In late 2000, Parnevik underwent hip surgery at the persuasion of Greg Norman, who had undergone similar surgery.

 Parnevik finished second in the Valero Texas Open in October 2007, losing to Justin Leonard in a playoff.
 In 2009, after a tie for 17th at the SAS Masters in Sweden, Parnevik underwent further hip surgery in Vail, Colorado, United States, which cut short his 2009 season on the PGA Tour.
 He also cited the hip injury as the reason for his withdrawal from the PGA Tour Qualifying Tournament ("Q-School") in December 2009.

 In 2010, Parnevik missed cuts in his first three tournaments and had to withdraw again after a first round 68 at the Northern Trust Open because of an ailing back.
 He had emergency surgery where it was discovered that he had a broken lumbar vertebrae that could put his career in jeopardy.

 Parnevik played the 2011 PGA Tour season on a fully exempt status for his Top 50 All-Time Earnings ranking.
 He was allowed to reuse this one-time exemption after being able to play only five tournaments in 2010.
 He played the 2012 and 2013 seasons on a Medical Extension after suffering a severe injury to his right hand in a boating accident.
+Despite his limited play, Parnevik made news in 2013 after bogeying the 18th hole at the RBC Heritage, which allowed a record-tying 91 players to make the 36 hole cut.

 Plagued by injuries for years, Parnevik staged a comeback on the Champions Tour when he became eligible in 2015.
 He started 2016 with a tie for third at the Chubb Classic, losing out to former world number one golfers Bernhard Langer and Fred Couples.
 He got his first win on the Champions Tour in the same year at the Insperity Invitational.